 On board the train

-All VIA trains are accessible to travellers in wheelchairs and are equipped with wheelchair tie-downs, grab bars in washrooms and narrow wheelchairs for boarding, detraining and accessing the washrooms.
+All VIA trains are accessible to travellers in wheelchairs, grab bars in washrooms and narrow wheelchairs for boarding, detraining and accessing the washrooms.
 However, the availability of said services varies according to the train equipment in use.
 You may view diagrams of cars that are accessible to travellers using wheelchairs.